About Us

 Image

-Aunty Judy Dalton-Walsh (Deputy Chairperson)
+Aunty Judy Dalton-Walsh (Deputy Chairperson & Wyndham Representative)

 Aunty Judy Dalton-Walsh is a Wadda Wurrung Traditional Owner who has always been involved in community and Wathaurong life.
 Aunty Judy works as a Koorie Engagement Support Officer at the Department of Education and Training and is passionate about teaching traditional language.
 Aunty Judy has served on the Wathaurong Aboriginal Co-operative Board numerous times over the past 20+ years in various positions, including Chairperson, and was most recently re-elected to the Board in November 2024.